 Some butternut squash soups can be eaten hot or cold and they taste so, so good either way.
 I prefer hot soup most of the time.
 Since squash is in season in the fall, it’s the perfect time for soup!
 But most of our recipes for butternut squash soup are excellent hot or cold.
 If it is hot and humid outside, eat it cold!
 I love my soups with Homemade Croutons, but you may like to add toasted seeds or nuts, and maybe some guacamole or sour cream.
 A scrumptious Gluten Free French Bread is the perfect accompaniment to any soup.

 If you want a very rich, robust soup, roast the butternut squash before you proceed with making the soup.
-Roasting it enhances the flavor.
+Roasting enhances the flavor.
 And you can roast the squash ahead of time; then blend it into the soup.

 Some butternut squash soups are flavored with multiple spices that change the whole flavor.
-You can make it with Italian seasonings, Indian seasonings, or simply choose a spice to add.
+You can make it with Italian seasonings, or Indian seasonings, or simply choose a spice to add.
 Each of our butternut squash soups has different seasonings, so we encourage you to try them all!

-The simplest way to make prep easy is to buy your butternut squash already peeled and cut into cubes.
+The simplest way to make prep easy is to buy your butternut squash already peeled and cut it into cubes.
 Or you can peel and prep the squash one day and cook it the next.
 I love to make roasted butternut squash as a side dish or to add to salads, and then use the rest of it for soup!
 Another way to prep it easily would be to cut it in half like an acorn squash and bake it in the oven at 350 degrees for about an hour, cut side down, in a little bit of water.
 Then scrape the flesh out and use it in your soup.

 When your butternut squash soup is done, the best way to store it is to eat it! (hahaha).
 Leftovers can be stored in the refrigerator in a sealed container or plastic bag (after cooling) for up to a week.
 Or put it in freezer containers and freeze it for up to three months.
 Thaw it in the refrigerator and heat it on top of the stove or in the microwave when you are ready to eat it.